mutiedoris/Customer-Churn-Phase-3/README.md

-# Customer-Churn-Phase-3
-Customer analytics and prediction project

-# Telecom Customer Churn Prediction – SyriaTel
+# SyriaTel Customer Churn Prediction
 ## Overview
 Customer churn presents a significant revenue and growth challenge for telecommunications companies.
 This project focuses on predicting customer churn at SyriaTel using supervised machine learning.
 By identifying customers who are likely to leave, the company can take proactive retention actions that reduce revenue loss and improve customer satisfaction.
 The goal of this analysis is not only to build an accurate predictive model, but also to translate model outputs into actionable business insights that support decision-making.

 ---

 ## Business Understanding
 In a highly competitive telecom market, retaining existing customers is far more cost-effective than acquiring new ones.
 When customers churn, SyriaTel loses future revenue and must incur additional marketing and acquisition costs to replace them.
 Customer churn is influenced by multiple interacting factors such as service usage patterns, subscription plans, and customer service experience.
 Because these relationships are complex and non-linear, a machine learning classification approach is well suited to identifying customers at risk of leaving before churn occurs.

 This project frames churn prediction as a binary classification problem, where the business priority is correctly identifying churn-prone customers early enough to intervene.